tldr-pages/tldr/pages/osx/sips.md

 > Apple Scriptable Image Processing System.
 > Raster/Query images and ColorSync ICC Profiles.

-- Specify an output directory so originals does not get modified:
+- Specify an output directory so that originals do not get modified:

 `sips --out /path/to/out ...`